An outstanding performer

 Fitted with a bearingless main rotor, Airbus’ signature Fenestron® shrouded tail rotor, engine software modifications, and a new lateral air intake, the H135 provides additional payload and delivers best-in-class performance throughout its flight envelope.

-Two FADEC-equipped engine options are available: Safran Helicopter Engines’ Arrius 2B2plus and Pratt & Whitney Canada’s 206B3.
-Both of these reliable turboshaft power plants provide outstanding performance and vital power reserves – even in one-engine inoperative scenarios – along with low fuel consumption.
+Two full authority digital engine control (FADEC)-equipped engine options are available: Safran Helicopter Engines’ Arrius 2B2plus and Pratt & Whitney Canada’s 206B3.
+Both of these reliable turboshaft power plants provide outstanding performance and vital power reserves – even in one engine inoperative scenarios – along with low fuel consumption.

 One of Airbus’ most successful light aircraft, the H135 is known for its endurance, compact build, low sound levels, reliability, versatility and cost-competitiveness.
 The H135 comes with the lowest operating and maintenance costs in its class.
 This twin-engine helicopter can perform different missions, and can land almost anywhere, particularly in high and hot conditions, while carrying more payload over longer distances than other rotorcraft in its category.

 The H135’s state-of-the-art cockpit with its new 4-axis autopilot provides the highest possible safety levels.
 The Helionix® avionics system designed by Airbus offers operators undisputed superiority for in-flight envelope protection, pilot assistance and situational awareness – resulting in unprecedented flight safety levels.
-Helionix® is a family concept with standardised features which is also available on the H145, H175, and H160.
+The new Helionix® is also available on the H145, H175, and H160.

 Further contributing to operational safety are the rotorcraft’s high-set main rotor and the Fenestron® shrouded tail rotor.
-The H135’s latest performance improvement further aids flight safety, providing enhanced safety margins to the pilot and improved performance even under one engine inoperative (OEI) scenarios.
+The H135’s latest performance improvement further aids flight safety, providing enhanced safety margins to the pilot and improved performance even in one engine inoperative (OEI) scenarios.

 As one of the quietest helicopters in its class, the H135’s sound footprint is markedly lower than that of other helicopters in the same category.
-This matters most to customers who regularly operate in or over cities and in densely populated areas, such as in corporate transportation, emergency medical services and law enforcement.
+This matters most to customers who regularly operate in or over cities and in densely populated areas, such as in corporate transport, emergency medical services and law enforcement.

 The H135 is allowed to fly in the United States’ Grand Canyon, which has one of the country’s most stringent noise limitations.